 At 07:24:43 we headed out to the "important event" .
-It was an 2 hours drive through the forests.
-I was perplexed by the direction we were going, because according to a satellite map, there was no human establishment in the direction that we were going.
+It was an two hours drive through the forest.
+I was perplexed by the direction we were going, because according to the satellite in my hardrive, there was no human establishment in the direction that we were going.
 At the end of the drive, we encountered a checkpoint with fences and men wearing green uniforms holding metal instruments in their hands.
 I identified those metal instruments to be 5.56x45mm AC-556 assault rifles.
 Apparently, people here took security VERY seriously.

 An officer approached us and said: "Zone 65, no unauthorized entry.
 Identify yourself or leave.
 Refuse to comply will result in severe consequences."